The Group (novel): Characters

 Libby MacAusland: A "tall, pretty blonde", who majored in English and is determined to break into the New York publishing industry.
 Gus LeRoy, the publisher, hires her to read book manuscripts.
 For $5 apiece, she reads the manuscripts and writes a summary and opinion.
 Libby can read Italian, so Gus gives her an Italian manuscript to summarize.
 However, the book is mostly in a dialect, which she can't understand and she writes an inaccurate report.
 Gus fires her: "Publishing's a man's business….
 Marry a publisher, Miss MacAusland, and be his hostess."
 He later gets her a job as a literary agent's assistant and then an agent herself, becoming wealthy in the process and living well.
 A Norwegian baron and ski jumper, Nils Aslund, tries to seduce her by reading Marlowe's "The Passionate Shepherd to His Love".
 Libby tries to fend him off by quoting Sir Walter Raleigh's "The Shepherdess Replies".
 Nils replies by ripping her clothes off and attempting to rape her; he desists when she tells him she is a virgin.

 Norine Schmittlapp: She is Vassar '33, but not a member of The Group.
 Talking to Helena, she says, "You people were the aesthetes.
 We were the politicals."
 Norine is interested in psychoanalysis, socialism, and anthropology.
 She has a dog named Nietzsche.
 While married to Putnam Blake, she has an affair with Harald, Kay's husband.
-Norine's husband, Put, suffers from impotency; according to Norine, he is only aroused by "fallen women".
+Norine's husband, Put, has impotency; according to Norine, he is only aroused by "fallen women".
 Norine helps Harald put Kay in the psychiatric ward by convincing Kay that she needs a rest.
 She spreads the rumor that Kay was mentally disturbed, saying to Priss, "A lot of basic things were the matter.
 Sex.
 Competitiveness with men.
 An underlying Lesbian drive that was too firmly repressed.
 Thwarted social strivings."
 Norine later divorces Put, and marries Freddy Rogers, a wealthy banker who has suffered from anti-Jewish discrimination.
 She has a son, Ichabod.
 Priss is horrified by her choice of name and her careless manner of raising Ichabod.
 Norine tells Priss that her husband expects her to be a dutiful housewife, but Norine says "Our Vassar education made it tough for me to accept my womanly role".
 Norine believes that because of her education, she is "crippled for life".